|

 media campaigns.
 It's been tough at times but we've always done it our way,

+working from a studio at home with the sea outside my window.
 I was talking to one of my sons about gap years and he said "I

 don't know why you would want a gap year, you've had a gap life"; it's not been quite